Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Introduction

 This paper focuses on the robust joint message and state transmission problem.
-The model captures practical and important applications of ISAC in 6G networks and other scenarios, such as drone communications.
-In drone communication networks, drones are sent, as detectors, to detect the surrounding environment and communicate the results back to the base station, while the communications are always vulnerable due to the communication distance, limitations in transmission power, etc. Hence, it is of great importance to ensure the capability of the devices to communicate under unknown jamming.
+We consider a bi-static ISAC setting in which the state estimator coincides with the message receiver.
+Further, we assume the encoder has access to the channel state of interest.
+State transmission with different levels of encoder accessibility to the state has a wide range of applications in modern wireless communication systems.
+For example, in a watermarking system, the covering signal is the channel state that is noncausally available at the encoder, and the message is the watermark.
+The decoder is required to decode the watermark correctly and recover the covering signal with a given fidelity.
+In drone communication networks, drones are sent, as detectors, to detect the surrounding environment and communicate the results back to the base station.
+Based on the detection capability of the drone, it may detect the environment with some delay, resulting in a strictly causal observation of the channel state.
+The models studied in this paper capture practical and important applications of ISAC in 6G networks and other scenarios.
+Bounds of the discussed models without arbitrarily varying jamming attacks are provided in \cite{sutivong2005channel,kim2008state,choudhuri2013causal,ahmadipour2023integrated}.
+A weakness of drone communications is that they are always vulnerable due to the communication distance, limitations in transmission power, etc. Hence, it is of great importance to ensure the capability of the devices to communicate under unknown jamming.
 We consider channels with random states that need to be estimated, arbitrarily varying jamming under both average and maximal criteria, and different types of observation of the state sequences.
-Specifically, we consider the case where (private and common) randomness is not available.
-The main results of this paper are lower bounds of the deterministic capacity-distortion functions and some capacity-achieving special cases.
-It turns out that for the same level of distortion, the deterministic code capacity under the maximal error criterion can be strictly smaller than that under the average error criterion, which is in accordance with normal communications over AVCs.
+As we discussed in the previous paragraph, the maximal error capacity of an AVC can be strictly smaller than the average error capacity, even when the channel is a point-to-point channel.
+We want to examine in this paper if the same property holds for the joint message and state transmission problem.
+Specifically, we consider the case where correlated randomness is not available.
+The main results of this paper are deterministic coding lower bounds of the capacity--distortion functions and some capacity-achieving special cases.
+It turns out that for the same level of distortion, the deterministic code capacity under the maximal error criterion can be strictly smaller than that under the average error criterion, which is in accordance with normal message communications over AVCs.
 For both strictly causal and noncausal cases, we provide tight bounds when the state sequences are required to be reconstructed losslessly.